 Fletcher Artist Management represents the artist in North America.

-An alumna of the Royal Irish Academy of Music and Guildhall School of Music and Drama, Anna Devin has garnered awards including the Maggie Teyte and Miriam Licette Scholarship, Stuart Burrows International Voice Award, Singers’ Prize at the Gerald Moore Awards and the Audience Prize in the London Handel Singing Competition.
-She is an Associate Artist with Classical Opera.
+An alumna of the Royal Opera House’s Jette Parker Young Artist Program, Royal Irish Academy of Music, Guildhall School of Music and Drama, the Britten-Pears YAP, and the National Opera Studio, Ms. Devin’s awards and honors include the Maggie Teyte and Miriam Licette Scholarships, Stuart Burrows International Voice Award, Singers’ Prize at the Gerald Moore Awards, and the Audience Prize in the London Handel Singing Competition.

 For inquiries outside North America: IMG Artists